 Outcome 2.
-The Kyrgyz Republic has an improved strategic planning and financing system to support NDS/SDGs implementation.
+Kyrgyzstan has an improved strategic planning and financing system to support NDS/SDGs implementation.

 - Output 2.1.
 State institutions have the capacity to align their sectoral budgets with MTFF/MTEF and NDS/SDGs through integrated gender sensitive budgeting.
-Activities: - o 2.1.1.
+Activities: - 2.1.1.
 Conduct a Revenue and Expenditure Analysis to link budget with NDS/SDGs. - 2.1.2.
-Integrate NDS/SDG targets and sectoral strategies into MTFF and budget processes and documents, taking into account gender, social inclusion and climate. - 2.1.3 Analyse public debt sustainability and analyze debt restructuring options to expand the fiscal space of the Cabinet of Ministers for financing NDS/SDG priorities - Output 2.2.
-State institutions have the capacity to formulate a financing strategy based on new financing modalities and aligned with NDS/SDGs. - Activities: - o 2.2.1.
+Integrate NDS/SDG targets and sectoral strategies into MTFF and budget processes and documents, taking into account gender, social inclusion and climate. - Output 2.2.
+State institutions have the capacity to formulate a financing strategy based on new financing modalities and aligned with NDS/SDGs. - Activities: - 2.2.1.
 Develop a national financing strategy aligned with NDS/SDGs. - o 2.2.2 Develop recommendations to create an enabling environment for innovative finance with a focus on remittances. - 2.2.3.
-Support the Cabinet of Ministers to develop systems for monitoring and managing the use and impact of tax incentives as a mechanism for promoting NDS-aligned private sector investment. - 2.2.4 Support the Cabinet of Ministers in improving the normative and governance framework for PPPs and in developing a scalable model and implementation package for PPPs in the education sector. - During feasibility assessment private sector will take part in consultations on the improvement of the PPP governance framework including the investment instruments and the modality of the financial incentive.
+Support the government to develop systems for monitoring and managing the use and impact of tax incentives as a mechanism for promoting NDS-aligned private sector investment. - 2.2.4 Support the government in improving the normative and governance framework for PPPs and in developing a scalable model and implementation package for PPPs in the education sector. - During feasibility assessment private sector will take part in consultations on the improvement of the PPP governance framework including the investment instruments and the modality of the financial incentive.
 The latter will define the manner in which private financial institutions and investors will be engaged in the Early Childhood Education (ECE).
 One possibility is to engage with local banks, MFIs, and investors, to offer wholesale attractive long-term finance for kindergartens.
 This may be done through offering these financial institutions access to additional finance (i.e. the combined value of the financial incentives) on the condition that these financial institutions then contribute their own funds and lend these to kindergarten at an attractive rate.
 Alternative offer might be a first loss guarantee in order to reduce the risk for private asset managers.
-It is likely that kindergartens may be offered blended finance; i.e. a mix of a grant, a concessionary loan at 0% interest, a low-interest loan, and a market-rate debt.

-- UNICEF will be convening the private sector and engaging stakeholders for acceleration of the progress towards the SDGs (specifically 4.2 and 4.3) and priorities of the National Development Strategy 2018-2040 to achieve 80 per cent of ECE coverage.
+It is likely that kindergartens may be offered blended finance; i.e. a mix of a grant, a concessionary loan at 0% interest, a low-interest loan, and a market-rate debt. - UNICEF will be convening the private sector and engaging stakeholders for acceleration of the progress towards the SDGs (specifically 4.2 and 4.3) and priorities of the National Development Strategy 2018-2040 to achieve 80 per cent of ECE coverage.